 There are two main types of paint used on airplanes, enamel, and epoxy:

-- Epoxy is a polyurethane-based paint that bonds to the fuseage with incredicble strength.
-Unlike most epoxies, this tye of paint remains flexible allowing for movement of the aircraft while not chipping, cracking or flaking.
-It is resistant to UV and many chemicals like fuel, oil and hydraulic fluid making it the preferred choice for most airlines.
+- Epoxy is a polyurethane-based paint that bonds to the fuselage with incredible strength.
+Unlike most epoxies, this type of paint remains flexible allowing for movement of the aircraft while not chipping, cracking, or flaking.
+It is resistant to UV and many chemicals like fuel, oil, and hydraulic fluid making it the preferred choice for most airlines.

-- Enamel is a low-cost paint option due its its reduced durability and lifespan.
-Most small aircraft are painted using enamel to help keep the cost down for the individual ower.
+- Enamel is a low-cost paint option due to its reduced durability and lifespan.
+Most small aircraft are painted using enamel to help keep the cost down for the individual owner.

-Sometimes a combination of these two types of paints is also used, for example, the enamel is used for the basecoat, company name and logo, and then it is covered by layer of transparent epoxy.
-This makes the paint rugged and durable, but at a lower cost.
+Sometimes a combination of these two types of paints is also used, for example, the enamel is used for the basecoat, company name, and logo, and then it is covered by a layer of transparent epoxy.
+This makes the paint rugged and durable but at a lower cost.